-The name of the bank and the account number must be filed with the Alumnae Association.
 The class president and treasurer are required cosignatories on the class accounts.
 Classes should use their Employee Identification Number (EIN) on their bank account in order to avoid tax liability on dividends or interest.
-Contact alumnaeassociation@ mtholyoke.edu for the EIN.
+Contact alumnaeassociation@mtholyoke.edu for the EIN.